RU | EN

 4.8.
 Disclosure and Conflicts of Interest

 4.8.1.
-All authors should disclose in their manuscript any financial or other substantive conflict of interest that might be construed to influence the results or interpretation of their manuscript.
-All sources of financial support for the project should be disclosed.
+All authors should disclose in their manuscript any financial or other substantive conflicts of interest that might be construed to influence the results or conclusions of the work.

 4.8.2.
-Examples of potential conflicts of interest which should be disclosed include employment, consultancies, stock ownership, honoraria, paid expert testimony, patent applications/registrations, and grants or other funding.
-Potential conflicts of interest should be disclosed at the earliest possible stage.
+Examples of potential conflicts of interest that should be disclosed include employment, consultancies, stock ownership, honoraria, providing expert testimony, patent applications or registrations, and grants or other funding.
+Potential conflicts of interest should be disclosed as early as possible.

 Send manuscript